EOEPCA/deployment-guide/docs/building-blocks/mlops.md

 #### 6.1 Deploy Ingress for the SharingHub

+!!! note "APISIX only"
-**APISIX only** - If you are using NGINX or another ingress controller, you can skip this step.
+    If you are using NGINX or another ingress controller, you can skip this step.

 ```
 kubectl apply -f sharinghub/generated-ingress.yaml